khulnasoft-lab/hooker/docs/actions.md

  input-file  | custom shell script to executed                                                 | Yes exec-script | inline shell script executed                                                    | Yes

-The Exec Action also internally exposes the `$POSTEE_EVENT` environment variable with the input event that triggered the action.
+The Exec Action also internally exposes the `$HOOKER_EVENT` environment variable with the input event that triggered the action.
 This can be helpful in situations where the event itself contains useful information.

-Below is an example of using `$POSTEE_EVENT`.
+Below is an example of using `$HOOKER_EVENT`.
 It uses the inline exec-script script:

 ![img_3.png](img/img_3.png)